Wave packet dynamics in parabolic optical lattices: From Bloch oscillations to long-range dynamical tunneling: Model

-with $\hat{L}$ denoting the angular momentum of the pendulum.
-Hence, the tight-binding system~\eqref{eq:2} maps onto the pendulum model, with the clear advantage of interpretation in terms of pendulum dynamics.
-Also, Hamiltonian~\eqref{eq:7} directly corresponds to Eq.~\eqref{eq:2} when expressed in the Bloch basis.
-In this context, the angular momentum \(L\) is related to the spatial position as \(L = {2x}/{a}\), and the angular position \(\theta\) of the pendulum is connected to the atomic quasimomentum \(k\) through the relation \(\theta = {ka}/{2}\). {While the Mathieu functions provide an analytical representation of the eigenstates~\cite{26}, instead of delving into their specifics, we numerically diagonalize Eq.~\eqref{eq:2} to obtain the stationary eigenstates.
-The parametric values correspond to an experiment considering $\textsuperscript{87}$Rb atoms in an optical lattice with a depth of $V_0=10$ $E_R$ and a spacing of $a=397.5$ nm, under a parabolic trap with a trapping frequency $\omega=2 \pi \times 36$ Hz.
-These correspond to the parameters $J= 2.4\times 10^{-2}$ $E_R$, $\Omega = 3.2\times 10^{-4}$ $E_R$, and $q=300$.
-Fig.~\ref{fig:1} displays the numerically calculated lowest $100$ eigenstates of the system, plotted in Wannier representation.
+{While the Mathieu functions provide an analytical representation of the eigenstates~\cite{26}, instead of delving into their specifics we numerically diagonalize Eq.~\eqref{eq:2} to obtain the stationary eigenstates.
+The parameter values employed in this work correspond to an experiment involving $\textsuperscript{87}$Rb atoms in an optical lattice with a depth of $V_0=10$~$E_R$ and a lattice constant of $a=397.5$~nm, supplemented by a parabolic trap with a trapping frequency $\omega=2 \pi \times 36$~Hz.
+These data amount to the parameters $J= 2.4\times 10^{-2}$~$E_R$, $\Omega = 3.2\times 10^{-4}$~$E_R$, and $q=300$.
+Here the Mathieu parameter $q = 4J/\Omega$ obtains further intuitive significance: The energy shift $\Omega n^2$ induced by the trap matches the band width $4J$ after about $\sqrt{q}$ lattice sites, implying that the condition $\sqrt{q} \gg 1$ secures the validity of the single-band approximation~\eqref{eq:2}}.} {Figure~\ref{fig:1} displays the numerically calculated lowest $100$ eigenstates of the system, plotted in Wannier representation.
 The lower-lying states are harmonic oscillator-like localized around the trap center, which are followed by states that are increasingly localized into two separate regions of space, akin to Wannier-Stark localization in a locally-linear potential.
 The distinction lies in the energy of states being below or above the band edge $2J$ of the periodic lattice.
 Physically, this depends upon whether the tunneling or the trapping strength is playing a more significant role.
 The solutions dominated by tunneling then correspond to the tight binding regime, while the solutions dominated by the trap potential itself belong to the weak binding regime.
 The critical eigennumber separating these regimes is approximately given by $r_c=||\sqrt{2q}||$, where $||y||$ denotes the integer nearest to $y$.
-The states above $r_c$ correspond to nearly degenerate pairs centered around each point $n = \pm r/2$.
+The states above $r_c$ correspond to nearly degenerate pairs with opposite parity centered around each point $n = \pm r/2$.
 These exhibit a minuscule energy splitting approximately on the order of $q^r/r^{(r-1)}$, where $r\gg\sqrt{q}$~\cite{37}.
 As a result, they are connected across large spatial distances by quantum tunneling.}